710.04 Meal Charges

 Negative Account Balances

 The school district will make reasonable efforts to notify families when meal account balances are low.
-Access to automated reminders will be provided to families to set up a low balance dollar amount alert of their choice.
+Access to automated reminders is provided to families to set up a low balance dollar amount alert of their choice.
 Additionally, the school district will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
 The school district will coordinate communications with the student’s parent or guardian to resolve the matter of unpaid charges.
 Parents or guardians will be notified of outstanding negative account balances once each week during the school year via email, phone, or letter mailed home.
-Negative balances of more than $50.00 will be turned over to the superintendent or superintendent’s designee for collection.
+Negative balances of more than $200.00 will be turned over to the superintendent or superintendent’s designee for collection.
 Options may include: collection agencies, small claims court, or any other legal method permitted by law.

 Communication of the Policy